AndriiHnedko/react-native-ci-cd-example/examples/bitrise/README.md

 ## Prepare environment

-This workflow prepares the environment, clones private libraries, and caches them.
+This workflow prepares the environment using the `pipeline-pre-build.sh` script.
+After that, private libraries are cloned and cached if not already present.

 ## Install dependencies